araddon/loges/README.md

-Go Logging Utilitity
+Logging Utility & Daemon
 ---------------------------------

-Read log type data from Kafka, Stdin, or Files and then Perform transforms on it (Colorize, Transform to Logstash format) and then output to ElasticSearch or Stdout
+Read log data from Inputs [Tail Files, Kafka, Stdin], perform transforms [Combine lines(multi-line-errors)] and output to [ElasticSearch, Stdout] Recognize lines with metrics and send to Monitoring [Graphite, Librato, ..]

 Why?
 ---------
-I wanted to send data to Elasticsearch for viewing in http://kibana.org/ from within a go app for debugging purposes.
-But also wanted to send some log files using http://fluentd as well and choose go instead of native ruby support provided by Fluentd.
+I wanted to send data to Elasticsearch for viewing in http://kibana.org/ and also wanted to read from kafka.  http://fluentd does this well but I choose go instead of native ruby support provided by Fluentd.

 There are probably better tools out there for this but putting together the specific combination i wanted (LogStash format in Elasticsearch, Tail files, Read Kafka), see alternates below.